ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-setup-chart-accounts.md

 We recommend setting the **Block Deletion of G/L Accounts** field to *Yes*.
 We also recommend that you always have a date set in the **Check G/L Acc.
 Deletion After** field, such as the time you're required to store your finance data.

-## Viz související školení na webu [Microsoft Learn](/learn/modules/chart-accounts-dynamics-365-business-central/index)
+## Podívejte se na související školení na webu [Microsoft Learn](/learn/modules/chart-accounts-dynamics-365-business-central/index)

 ## Viz také